NAEP Doctoral Student Internship Program

 • A cover letter should be included with the initial application to express the applicant’s interest and qualifications for a primary and secondary area.

-• Only candidates selected for an interview will be asked to provide a writing sample and a letter of recommendation at a later date.
+• A writing sample as first author and a letter of recommendation may be requested at a later date.

 • Candidates should expect to demonstrate their stated coding and analytical skills during the selection process.